-My philosophy as a personal trainer goes well beyond showing up and counting reps.
-I believe in taking a whole body approach, concentrating on the mental, physical, and emotional aspects of training.
+Shawn’s philosophy as a personal trainer goes well beyond showing up and counting reps.
+He believes in taking a whole body approach, concentrating on the mental, physical, and emotional aspects of training.

 Making changes needs to be done slowly – small and steady wins long term.
 With some dedication and motivation, you can do this and have lots of fun along the way.

-When I design a fitness and nutrition program, it will match your goals and level of fitness.
+When Shawn designs a fitness program, it will match your goals and level of fitness.
 This is determined from a very thorough assessment and health history analysis.
 You will have greater success with a program that is designed specifically for you and your current needs state.